spedas/pyspedas/docs/source/analysis.rst

 perform any calibration, sanitization, or other preliminary steps, then populate the data structures used by the general-purpose particle tools.

+For documentation of mission-specific particle tools, see the "Mission Specific Tools" page.

 Plasma Moments
 --------------